behreajj/AsepriteOkHsl/README.md

 ![Screen Cap 1](screenCap1.png)

 The `Gradient` button creates a new sprite with a horizontal gradient starting with the background color at the left and ending with the foreground color at the right.
 The sprite's palette is set to a number of swatches.
 The gradient ignores source color alpha.
+The gradient responds to the `Mode`, where `HSV` and `HSL` provide the hue easing options of `NEAR`, `CCW` (counter-clockwise) and `CW` (clockwise).
+The discontinuity between saturated blue and teal means that hue-based gradients will require adjustment.

+The underlined letters on each button indicate that they work with keyboard shortcuts: `Alt+F` gets the foreground color, `Alt+B` gets the background color, `Alt+C` closes the dialog, `Alt+W` creates a wheel, `Alt+G` creates a gradient.
+When shading is active, `Alt+A` appends the swatches to the active palette.

 Supported harmonies are: analogous, complementary, split, square and triadic.
 Shading swatches are grouped under harmonies to conserve screen space.

-The underlined letters on each button indicate that they work with keyboard shortcuts: `Alt+F` gets the foreground color, `Alt+B` gets the background color, `Alt+C` closes the dialog, `Alt+W` creates a wheel, `Alt+G` creates a gradient.
-When shading is active, `Alt+A` appends the swatches to the active palette.

 This tool -- its harmony and shading features in particular -- is an imperfect aide to artistic judgment, not a replacement for it.
 See Pixel Parmesan's "[Color Theory for Pixel Artists: It's All Relative](https://pixelparmesan.com/color-theory-for-pixel-artists-its-all-relative/)" on the subject.

 A separate dialog allows for cel image adjustment with either `HSV` or `HSL`.